-Richards muscled the puck past goalie Jaroslav Halak from close range for his eighth goal of the season to break a late 2-2 tie.
-The grinding-type score brought a smile to the face of Richards, who had only one goal in his previous 10 games.
+Richards muscled the puck past goalie Jaroslav Halak from close range for his eighth goal of the season.

-Tarasenko tied the score 2-2 with his eighth goal at 6:44 of the third period, poking in the rebound of a shot from Alex Pietrangelo.
-Tarasenko, who missed 10 games earlier in the season because of a concussion, slipped in behind Quick and calmly rolled the puck into the empty net.
+Tarasenko tied the game 2-2 at 6:44 of the third period, poking in the rebound of a shot from Alex Pietrangelo.
+Tarasenko, who missed 10 games earlier in the season due to a concussion, slipped in behind Quick and calmly rolled the puck into the empty net.

 Lewis gave the Kings a 2-1 lead with a harmless-looking backhand from close range at 12:49 of the second period.
 He flipped a bouncing puck past Halak from a bad angle.
 It was Lewis' fifth goal of the season.

-Tarasenko tied the score 1-1 by pouncing on his own rebound at 10:55 of the second period.
-The Blues broke out of an 0-of-12 skid on the power play with the goal.
+Tarasenko tied the game 1-1 by pouncing on his own rebound at 10:55 of the second period.
+The Blues broke out of an 0-for-12 skid on the power play with the goal.

-NOTES: Brown had a game-high seven shots on goal. ...
-Center Jarret Stoll picked up his 100th assist as a member of the Kings on Lewis' goal. ...
-St. Louis goalie Brian Elliott was sent down to Peoria of the American Hockey League for conditioning.
+NOTES: C Jarret Stoll picked up his 100th assist as a member of the Kings on Lewis' goal. ...
+St. Louis G Brian Elliott was sent down to Peoria of the American Hockey League for conditioning.
 The Blues were the only team to carry three goalies on their roster. ...
-Brown played in his 301st successive game.
-Kopitar holds the franchise record of 330. ...
-St. Louis entered the game allowing a league-low 23.5 shots per game. ...
+Los Angeles RW Dustin Brown played in his 301st successive game.
+Anze Kopitar holds the franchise record of 330. ...
+St. Louis entered the contest allowing a league-low 23.5 shots per game. ...
 The Kings are on the second stop of a five-game road trip.
-They return home April 4 to play Minnesota.
+They return home April 4 to host Minnesota.